-The large mixed-use building was divided into three pressure zones to satisfy the maximum and minimum zone pressures listed in Table 2-17.
-Maximum zone pressure defines the highest pressure that will be seen by a plumbing fixture, and should be kept at or below 70 psi to maintain reasonable flow velocities and to avoid damaging fixtures (Steele 2003).
+The large mixed-use building was divided into three pressure zones to satisfy the maximum and minimum zone pressures listed in Table 2-19.
+Maximum zone pressure defines the highest pressure that will be seen by a plumbing fixture, and should be kept at or below 70 pounds per square inch (psi) to maintain reasonable flow velocities and to avoid damaging fixtures (Steele 2003).
 A minimum amount of pressure is required for proper fixture functioning.
 Static differential pressure describes the pressure required to move water from the building basement up to the highest floors.
 Section 2.6.3 describes pressure calculations used to determine required pumping energy.

 The pipe networks include a main vertical riser, zone risers, floor mainlines, unit mainlines, and in-unit distribution pipes.
 The main vertical riser connects the treatment systems to zone risers, which distribute recycled water to each floor.
 Floor mainlines distribute water between commercial and residential units.
 In-unit mainlines run along two walls of each unit, and are connected to distribution pipe that connects directly to necessary fixtures.
 Specific fixture requirements were not considered in the analysis.